 BRIDGEWATER, N.J.
 (AP) — The Latest on former presidential adviser Omarosa Manigault Newman (all times local):

-Former presidential adviser Omarosa Manigault Newman says she secretly taped her firing by White House chief of staff John Kelly in the high-security Situation Room is drawing fire from allies of the president and national security experts.
+An admission by former presidential adviser Omarosa Manigault Newman that she secretly recorded her firing by chief of staff John Kelly in the high-security Situation Room is drawing fire from allies of the president and national security experts.

 Manigault Newman said Sunday on NBC's "Meet the Press" that she surreptitiously recorded a number of conversations in the White House for her own protection.

 Critics denounced the recordings as a serious breach of ethics and security.

 Republican National Committee Chairwoman Ronna McDaniel tweeted: "Who in their right mind thinks it's appropriate to secretly record the White House chief of staff in the Situation Room?"